 Cam directs 4.0’s game-changing programming.
 Previously, she’s built community at schools and non-profits including the University of Virginia and Americorps.
 Ever productive, most of her offline moments are with her husband building an Uptown New Orleans fixer upper.

-Fu leads 4.0’s expansion into NYC, joining after a stint in investment banking for Barclays Capital, and co-organizing education hackathons in Manhattan and Brooklyn.
-He gives back by serving the Beginning with Children Foundation, and never turns down an offer to show off over 20 years of piano practice.
+Fu leads 4.0’s work to develop education entrepreneurship communities across the country.
+He previously led 4.0’s expansion into NYC, and before 4.0 worked in investment banking for Barclays.
+He gives back by advising Streetlight Schools and never turns down an offer to show off over 20 years of piano practice.

 Austin is our “Sherpa guide.”
 After studying Economics and Mass Media Arts at the University of Georgia, he joined Venture for America and returned to his home state of Louisiana.
 He believes in the value of social entrepreneurship, obsesses over film and music, and possesses an unshakable love for the South, college football, and grits.